Chicago Sting: Cosmos doubled, Willie Morgan, Foulkes quits

-1976: The Sting's second season saw the arrival of more players from the British Isles and the return to Chicago of Polish striker Janusz Kowalik.
-Kowalik had hit the heights with the Chicago Mustangs eight years earlier scoring 30 goals in 28 appearances in the Mustangs one and only season in the NASL.
+In 1976, more players from the British Isles joined The Sting.
+Polish striker Janusz Kowalik, who had found success during his only season with the Chicago Mustangs eight years earlier, joined as well.

-Although the British incomers were less well known – John James (from Tranmere Rovers), John Lowey (from Manchester United's youth team), Lammie Robertson (Exeter City) and Alan Waldron (Bolton Wanderers & Blackpool) – the side were good enough to win the club its first honor in the form of the Northern Division title.
+Although the British incomers were less famous – John James (from Tranmere Rovers), John Lowey (from Manchester United's youth team), Lammie Robertson (Exeter City) and Alan Waldron (Bolton Wanderers & Blackpool) – the club won its first honor in the form of the Northern Division title.

-Although the team were unable to make it past the first round of the playoffs, bowing out to the Toronto Blizzard, they had doubled the star studded New York Cosmos in regular season play, winning two-nil in New York, and in front of 28,000 home fans had beaten Pelé, Giorgio Chinaglia and company in a 4–1 romp.
+Although the team lost in the first round of the playoffs to the Toronto Blizzard, they had twice defeated the New York Cosmos (a team featuring international stars Pelé and Giorgio Chinaglia) in regular season play, first winning two-nil in New York, and then at home 4–1.

-1977: Head coach Bill Foulkes headed for Britain yet again before the 1977 season to sign a player who would prove to be one of the most successful and popular players in the NASL's history – Willie Morgan, the Scottish international midfielder.
-Morgan, who arrived on loan from Bolton Wanderers had played over 500 games in the Football League for Bolton Wanderers, Burnley and Manchester United.

-Also arriving from the UK was Ronnie Moore a prolific striker from Tranmere Rovers, but despite these additions the Sting had a very poor year and Foulkes resigned halfway through the season leaving Willy Roy, his assistant, as interim coach.
+Before the 1977 season, head coach Bill Foulkes signed Willie Morgan who would prove to be one of the most successful and popular players in the NASL's history.
+Morgan, had played over 500 games in the Football League for Bolton Wanderers, Burnley and Manchester United.
+Also arriving from the UK was Ronnie Moore a prolific striker from Tranmere Rovers, but despite these additions the Sting played poorly and Foulkes resigned halfway through the season leaving Willy Roy, his assistant, as interim coach.

 Roy, a German by birth who had arrived with his family in Chicago at the age of six, was a veteran of the early years of the NASL and its forerunner the NPSL.
 The Sting finished the season with a 10 win 16 loss record.
-Unsurprisingly attendances were not improving, and a dramatic drop seemed likely when the Sting started the 1978 season by losing its first ten games.